Highest-Paying Jobs in Canada Without a Degree

 This enormous industry is not expected to cool off any time soon.
 In fact, it is estimated that, by 2030, tourism and hospitality will provide 2.1 million jobs for Canadians (a 33 percent increase from 2010 employment levels).
 And it is expected that demand will outpace the growth in labour supply, thereby creating up to 228,000 unfilled jobs across the country.14 Right now could be your perfect time to get in on this booming sector.

 Earning Potential: The tourism and hospitality industry offers many positions for individuals with little to no work experience or education.
-And that is why people in the industry report wages as low as $10.30 an hour.
+And that is why people in the industry—such as food and beverage servers—report wages as low as $10.50 an hour.
 But there are also good-paying jobs that you can attain without a degree.
-By completing a certificate or diploma program in under two years, you could find a position that is more in line with the average median wage of $19.05 an hour.
-And those who have worked in the industry and built up their experience over the years report earnings of $52.03 an hour and higher.
+By completing a certificate or diploma program in under two years, you could find a position in an area like accommodation service management in which the median wage is $24 an hour.
+And accommodation service managers who have worked in the industry and built up their experience over the years report earnings of $48 an hour and higher.

 Career Possibilities: Education and/or experience in tourism and hospitality can lead to many interesting and exciting job possibilities.
 You may be able to begin your career with employers such as airlines, hotels, restaurants, cruise lines, resorts, tour companies, travel agencies, event centres, and casinos.
 Positions you may be able to go after include: